tajnymag/tinder-deblur/README.md

 # tinder-deblur
  Simple script using the official Tinder API to get clean photos of the users who liked you

-Simple script using the official Tinder API to get clean photos of the users who liked you

 ## How to use

 1. install a userscript manager ([Violentmonkey](https://violentmonkey.github.io/), [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://www.greasespot.net/), ...)